18F/join.tts.gsa.gov/pages/positions/pif-presidential-innovation-fellow.md

 ## Job Summary

-This position is located within the General Services Administration (GSA), Federal Acquisition Service (FAS), Technology Transportation Service (TTS), Office of the Presidential Innovation Fellows (PIF).
 The Presidential Innovation Fellows (PIF) program brings the principles, values, and practices of the innovation economy into government through the most effective agents of change we know: our people.
 This highly competitive program pairs talented, diverse individuals from the innovation community with top civil servants to tackle many of our nation’s biggest challenges, and to achieve a profound and lasting social impact.
 These teams of government experts and private­sector doers are using approaches like design­thinking and lean startup to achieve results for the American people in months, not years.

 The position requires Fellows perform work of an exceptional degree of difficulty across a wide range of topics at the convergence of technology, policy, and delivery.
 The incumbent will leverage their experience deploying high­quality,